eastmaels/steemblog.github.io/_posts/account/deanliu/2016-12-04_pyot-power-your-own-toys-video-world-s-first-hydro-powered-helicopter-and-propeller-plane.md

 - - -

-This page is synchronized from the post: [PYOT - Power Your Own Toys!
-[Video] World's first hydro-powered helicopter and propeller plane?](https://steemit.com/@deanliu/pyot-power-your-own-toys-video-world-s-first-hydro-powered-helicopter-and-propeller-plane)
+This page is synchronized from the post: ['PYOT - Power Your Own Toys!
+[Video] World''s first hydro-powered helicopter and propeller plane?'](https://steemit.com/@deanliu/pyot-power-your-own-toys-video-world-s-first-hydro-powered-helicopter-and-propeller-plane)